junsukha/junsukha.github.io/_pages/about.md

 Hi!
 I'm a 2nd year CS Master's student at Brown University.

-My research area of interests taking AI advancements and shaping them into real products.
-Specifically, I dig applying neural rendering (especially NeRF related) to AR/VR and robotics in the following areas: 3D/4D scene understanding and reconstruction, SLAM, Navigation.
+My area of interests is to shape Machine Learning / Computer Vision / Reinforcement Learning research ideas into real products.
+Specifically for now, I dig applying neural rendering (especially NeRF related) to AR/VR and Robotics in the following areas: 3D/4D scene understanding and reconstruction, SLAM, Navigation.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.